RobDWaller/robdwaller.github.io/_posts/2020-07-17-handle-complexity-emergence-software.md

 There are also plenty of tools like [PHPMD](https://phpmd.org/rules/codesize.html#cyclomaticcomplexity) and [ESLint](https://eslint.org/docs/rules/complexity) which allow you to run and automate complexity checks.
 You can add them to your Continuous Integration pipeline, set some thresholds and if some new code breaches the threshold you can review it and fix it.
 This process alone will help you keep a lid on a lot of complexity.

-But of course the topic of complexity is not that simple.
-You also need to be able to read code manually and spot when complexity is creeping into the design.
+But of course the topic of complexity is not so simple.
+You also need to be able to read code and spot when complexity is creeping into the design.

 For instance the PHP code below has a Cyclomatic Complexity score of four, which is good.